 Your Lender and Federal Loan Balance

 The National Student Loan Data System is the U.S. Department of Education’s central database for student aid.
 You can access all of your federal student loan information, including loan history, loan repayment status, and contact information for your loan servicer.
-To access this information you will need your four-digit federal pin number.
-If you cannot recall your pin – you can request a duplicate pin on the Federal Student Aid PIN Web site.
+To access this information you will need your FSA ID.
+If you cannot recall your FSA ID – you can request to recover your information on the Federal Student Aid PIN Web site.

 This website will assist you in identifying how, when, and to whom you will make your federal loan payments.
 Most educational loans have a grace period, but it’s beneficial to understand the characteristics of each loan and to remain informed about repayment plan options.